-Which are the alternative fuels for cars that could replace gasoline?
+Which are the alternative fuels for cars that could replace gasoline in vehicle?

 It’s estimated that, if the utilization continues as fast as what we do now would cause to deplete all fossil fuels in another 20 years.

 Apart from petroleum, there are a few fuels and alternative energy sources that can be used in vehicles.
-We can have a look at alternative fuels for cars here.
+We can have a look at alternative fuels for cars here in this post.

-Why do we need alternative fuels in cars?
+Why do we need alternative fuels for cars?